Casino (1995 film): Plot

-When the Midwest bosses discover that people on the inside are stealing from their skim, they install incompetent Kansas City underboss Artie Piscano to oversee the operation.
-Piscano ends up keeping detailed written records of the operation.
-Additionally, an FBI bug placed in Piscano's grocery store for a separate crime catches him talking in detail about the skim, prompting a full investigation into the Tangiers Casino.
+When the Midwest bosses discover people on the inside are stealing from their skim, they install incompetent Kansas City underboss Artie Piscano to oversee the operation.
+Disobeying orders, he keeps detailed written records of the operation.
+Additionally, an FBI bug placed in Artie's grocery store records him talking in detail about the skim, prompting a full investigation into the Tangiers Casino.